pudly/schmopera-hugo/content/articles/dont-miss-lieder-leaders-and-lovers.md

 ---
-title: "Don't miss: Lieder, Leaders, and Lovers"
+title: "Don&#039;t miss: Lieder, Leaders, and Lovers"
 ---

 "Why is it that you sing?"